Kalighat Home for the Dying

 Kalighat, the Home of the Pure Heart (Nirmal Hriday) (formerly Mother Teresa's Kalighat Home for the Dying Destitutes) is a hospice for the sick, destitute and the dying established by St. Mother Teresa in Kalighat, Kolkata, India.
-Before Mother Teresa sought permission to use it, the building was an old, abandoned Hindu temple to the goddess Kali, the Hindu goddess of time and change.
+Before Mother Teresa sought permission to use it, the building was an old, abandoned dharamshala adjacent to the Kalighat Kali temple.
 It was founded by St. Mother Teresa on her 42nd birthday in 1952, two years after she established the Missionaries of Charity in Kolkata.

 Men's ward at Kalighat, Home of the Pure Heart, Nirmal Hriday.

 St. Mother Teresa opened the free hospice in 1952, next to the famous Kalighat Kali Temple in Kalighat Calcutta.
-With the help of Indian officials, she changed an abandoned building which previously served as a temple of the Hindu goddess Kali into the "Kalighat home for the dying", a free hospice for the poor.
+With the help of Indian officials, she changed an abandoned building into the "Kalighat home for the dying", a free hospice for the poor.
 She later changed the name to "Kalighat the Home of the Pure Heart (Nirmal Hriday)".
 People who were brought to the home received medical attention from the Missionaries of Charity and were given the opportunity to die with dignity, according to the rituals of their respective faiths; Muslims were read the Qur’an, Hindus received Ganges Water, and Catholics received the Last Rites.
 "A beautiful death," she said, "is for people who lived like animals to die like angels—loved and wanted."